lensapp/lens/docs/extensions/guides/ipc.md

 ```

 In other files, it is not necessary to pass around any instances.
-It should be able to just call `IpcMain.getInstance()` anywhere it is needed in your extension.
+You should be able to just call `IpcMain.getInstance()` anywhere it is needed in your extension.

 ---